-So, mandel bread is a traditional jewish cookie, similar to a biscotti.
+Mandel bread is a traditional jewish cookie, similar to a biscotti.
 As I mentioned, they’re easy to make, and they yield a lot so there’s plenty of love to share!
 This mandel bread is all about the jam.
 Oh yes.
 We be jammin’.
 It’s kind of the magic touch in these slightly soft cookies with their crunchy cinnamon and sugar outer layer.

 - 3 eggs

-- 3/4 cup vegetable oil
+- ¾ cup vegetable oil

-- 2 1/2 teaspoons pure vanilla extract
+- 2 ½ teaspoons pure vanilla extract

 - 3 cups all-purpose flour (use Matzah Cake Meal if keeping passover)